rails/rails/guides/source/getting_started.md

 If you refresh the page now, you'll see the exact same form from our example above.
 Building forms in Rails is really just that easy!

-When you call `form_for`, you pass it an identifying object for this form.
+When you call `form_with`, you pass it an identifying scope for this form.
 In this case, it's the symbol `:article`.
-This tells the `form_for` helper what this form is for.
-Inside the block for this method, the `FormBuilder` object - represented by `f` - is used to build two labels and two text fields, one each for the title and text of an article.
-Finally, a call to `submit` on the `f` object will create a submit button for the form.
+This tells the `form_with` helper what this form is for.
+Inside the block for this method, the `FormBuilder` object - represented by `form` - is used to build two labels and two text fields, one each for the title and text of an article.
+Finally, a call to `submit` on the `form` object will create a submit button for the form.

 There's one problem with this form though.
 If you inspect the HTML that is generated, by viewing the source of the page, you will see that the `action`